jakoberzar/advent-of-code-2020/README.md

 # Also, don't forget about declaring namespace and module in the file!
 ```

-## Other possible languages
+## Other language candidates

-- Ruby or Crystal too see what they look like?
+- Ruby or Crystal too see what Ruby feels like?
+- Zig or Go to learn another systems language?
 - Compile-time C++?
 - PHP to test out the PHP 8 JIT?
-- SIC/XE assembly for some quality time spent writing code?
+- SIC/XE assembly for some quality time spent writing assembly?
 - PREV?
 Lox?
 Own language?